paukes/PJKA_website/content/authors/admin/_index.md

 I am currently a Postdoctoral Fellow at Wilfrid Laurier University, working with [Dr. Jason Venkiteswaran](https://jjvenky.github.io/#jjvenky.github.io) and [Dr. Sherry Schiff](https://uwaterloo.ca/environmental-geochemistry/).
 We use field work and laboratory experiments to gain a better understanding of the processes that govern carbon fate.

-When not in the field or lab, you can probably find me out in the woods with my toddler and wife or cycling the rural roads nearby.
+When not in the field or lab, you can probably find me out and about in the mountains or woods with my toddler or cycling the rural roads nearby.